Binaaa04/vimind/README.md

 # ViMind — Early Mental Health Detection Platform for Students

+>## Detect early.
+Track continuously.
+Understand your mental health—privately and intelligently.

-ViMind is a web-based mental health application designed to help users—especially Gen Z and university students—detect early signs of mental health conditions.
-The platform provides self-assessment tools, mood tracking, and progress monitoring in a private and stigma-free environment.
+ViMind is a web-based mental health platform that combines an expert system (Certainty Factor) and AI-powered chatbot to help users—especially Gen Z and students—identify early signs of mental health conditions and monitor their well-being over time.

 ## 🧭 Overview

-ViMind is designed as a digital mental health companion that enables users to understand and monitor their psychological condition independently.
+ViMind acts as a digital mental health companion, enabling users to assess, understand, and track their psychological condition independently.

-In Indonesia, mental health is still considered a sensitive topic.
-Many people hesitate to visit psychologists due to social stigma, often being labeled negatively.
-As a result, early symptoms are frequently ignored.
+In Indonesia, mental health is still often stigmatized.
+Many individuals hesitate to seek professional help due to fear of judgment, causing early symptoms to go unnoticed.

-ViMind addresses this issue by providing an accessible platform for early detection and continuous monitoring.
-Users can evaluate their condition, track progress, and receive recommendations when professional help may be needed.
+ViMind addresses this gap by providing an accessible, private, and intelligent platform for early detection and continuous monitoring—empowering users to take control of their mental well-being and seek help when needed.

 ## ✨ Main Features